 Net Neutrality Disclosure

-Alpheus Communications, L.P. and Alpheus Data Services, L.L.C.
+Alpheus Communications, LLC and Alpheus Data Services, L.L.C.

 Alpheus does not block lawful content, applications, services, or non-harmful devices.
 Alpheus does not unreasonably discriminate in transmitting lawful network traffic consistent with normal management practices and the Federal Communications Commission Report and Order adopted December 21, 2010, “Preserving The Free and Open Internet” ( Order) .